 (1) Why did the royal policy concerning the Jews waver to such an extent that every second or third king revoked the anti-Jewish laws of his predecessor?
 The simplest explanation of this wavering in policy could be that the Visigothic nobility was split in two factions, one-perhaps the largest-that saw it profitable to continue using the economical services of the Jews, and one that supported the religious unification policy and considered the Jews too powerful.
-The Visigothic kings in general had to rely on support from one of the factions within the nobility.
-None of these factions won the upper hand on a permanent basis, and so royal policy swung back and forth.
+The Visigothic kings in general had to rely on support from one of the factions within the nobility.98 None of these factions won the upper hand on a permanent basis, and so royal policy swung back and forth.

 (2) What effect did this wavering have on the Jewish attitude to the anti-Jewish laws?
 Here I am speculating, of course, but it lies near to hand to assume that the Jews, with time, learned to consider the severest anti-Jewish laws as something that did not last forever.
 Apparent "conversion" under such circumstances could be a way of weathering the storm, waiting for better times in which one could again openly practice one's Judaism.
-The laws themselves speak loudly of the fact that this happened ever so often, and it was a strategy that
+The laws themselves speak loudly of the fact that this happened ever so often, and it was a strategy that this included the Jews who had been subject to the same punishments.

-Mansi 12: 101-103.
+95 Mansi 12: 101-103.
 German translation in Schreckenberg I:462-63.

-&lt;sup>96 The punishment prescribed in the laws was identical with the one imposed on the bishop of Toledo, Sisebert, who had rebelled against the king, and on all others, who tried the same.
+96 The punishment prescribed in the laws was identical with the one imposed on the bishop of Toledo, Sisebert, who had rebelled against the king, and on all others, who tried the same.
 See Thompson, The Goths, 244.
 In his tome, the king motivates the same punishment for Jews in his kingdom by referring to rumors he has heard that they now conspire with Jews "overseas" who have already rebelled against their Christian kings, LV supplementa, Zeumer, 484.
 The council also justifies its rulings by reference to these rumors in canon 8.
-A chronicler of 754 "describes him as merciful...
+97 A chronicler of 754 "describes him as merciful...
 [The king] recalled those whom his father had exiled, restored their property and their slaves, publicly burned the statements of debt to the Treasury which Egica had forced them to sign, and gave them back their palatine posts" (Thompson, The Goths, 249).
-It is not said whether this included the Jews who had been subject to the same punishments.
+It is not said whether was hardly frowned upon by those Jews who weathered the storm by other strategies, e.g., bribing their Christian nobles or judges.
+In fact, the latest laws towards the end of the seventh century do not make much of a difference between converts and non-converted Jews.
+Indeed, one can sometimes be in doubt as to which category is intended.99

-&lt;sup>98 For the relative weakness of the kings, vis-à-vis the aristocracy, see Collins, Early Medieval Spain, 111-14.
+98 For the relative weakness of the kings, vis-à-vis the aristocracy, see Collins, Early Medieval Spain, 111-14.